Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: BM on matrix manifolds

-In this section, we develop explicit algorithms to simulate the Brownian motion on orthogonal groups, unitary groups, Stiefel manifolds and Grassmannian manifolds.
-Readers who are not familiar with those manifolds can find basic facts about matrix Lie groups in Appendix A and about Stiefel manifolds and Grassmannian manifolds in Appendix B. Before we proceed, we want to point out that although algorithms presented in this section are obtained in essence from Algorithms~\ref{alg:simulation of BM}, efficient numerical computations on each of those specific manifolds depend heavily on their geometric structures.
-To avoid distracting readers with too many algorithms, we record our Algorithms~\ref{alg:simulation of BM on O(n)}--\ref{alg:Brownian paths on projective spaces} in Appendix~\ref{appendix:algorithms}.
-Moreover, with these Algorithms in hand, we can apply Algorithms~\ref{alg:estimation of heat kernel} and \ref{alg:acc estimation of heat kernel} to estimate heat kernels on these manifolds efficiently.
+Although Algorithm~\ref{alg:simulation of BM} is applicable to an arbitrary Riemannian manifold, we may obtain a more efficient algorithm by further exploring the geometric structure of the underlying Riemannian manifold.
+This is the case for matrix manifolds such as Lie groups, Stiefel manifolds and Grassmannian manifolds.
+Readers who are not familiar with those manifolds can find basic facts about matrix Lie groups in Appendix~\ref{Liegroup} and about Stiefel manifolds and Grassmannian manifolds in Appendix~\ref{appendix:homogeneous spaces}.
+For each aforementioned manifold, we obtain one efficient algorithm.
+Due to the page limit, we record these algorithms in Appendix~\ref{appendix:algorithms} (cf. Algorithms~\ref{alg:simulation of BM on O(n)}--\ref{alg:Brownian paths on projective spaces}) and provide details of the derivation of these algorithms in Appendix~\ref{appendix:GP on matrix manifold}.
+Moreover, with these Algorithms in hand, we can apply Algorithms~\ref{alg:estimation of heat kernel} and \ref{alg:acc estimation of heat kernel} to efficiently estimate heat kernels on these manifolds.